Corded upright vacuum

 Our Filtration Test Results

-We picked up our particle test metre and used it to check the environment both before and after the vacuum cleaner was used to collect special international approved dust from DMT for 15 seconds.
-The table below shows you the results from our filtration tests.
+Using a particle test metre, we checked the environment before the vacuum cleaner was used, and then tested it once more after spending 15 seconds sucking up special international approved dust from DMT.
+The table below shows you the results of our filtration tests.

 |Air Particle Test ( Our rating %)||99.9%|